-Young chicks and battery hens will need to be kept in weather proof indoor accommodation and provided with additional heat sources initially.
-Chicks can be placed in weather proof runs by 6 -8 weeks of age so long as the weather is not too cold.
+Young chicks and rescue (ex-commercial) hens will need to be kept in weather-proof indoor accommodation and provided with additional heat sources initially.
+Chicks can be placed in weather-proof runs by 6 -8 weeks of age so long as the weather is not too cold.
 Prior to 6 weeks they should be housed indoors in a brooder set up with artificial heating and lighting.
-Ex -battery hens may also need a little more TLC initially.
-The environment they have come from can lead to substantial feather loss and the completely artificial lighting they have been exposed to means their normal moulting cycle will be disrupted.
-Most chickens moult once yearly in late summer but ex battery chickens can moult at strange times of the year until they adjust to natural weather and light patterns.
+Rescue hens may also need a little more care initially.
+The environment they have come from can lead to substantial feather loss and the artificial lighting they have been exposed to means their normal moulting cycle will be disrupted.
+Most chickens moult once yearly in late summer, but ex-commercial hens can moult at strange times of the year until they adjust to natural weather and light patterns.